Experts in Compensation Plan Design

 An Express Incentive Project includes:

-• Strategy and structure review/refinement
+• Strategy and structure assessment

 • Plan documentation